fu4303/portfolio-robkendal/posts/2020-04-07-replacing-reacts-redux-library-with-usereducer-hook.md

 Next, we'll create our reducer file, `reducer.js`.
 It will contain a few items when we're done:

-1. **Two React contexts**, one that will contain our dispatch method and one that will contain our state.
-They will both be wrapped around our React app to be referenced in child components further down the tree.
+1. **A React context**, this will contain our dispatch method and our application state.
+It will be wrapped around our React app to be referenced in child components further down the tree.
 2. **Action types**: this is just be a simple JS object with string constants.
 We'll use these to prevent ambiguity or errors when triggering dispatches.
 3. **A reducer function**, the main star of the show that will ultimately affect change in our app's state.